SharminTonni/chefs-client/README.md

   _ if the user is not logged in
   \_ when the user is logged in he/she will be redirect to the recipe page

-- The recipe page includes a favourite button
+- The recipe page includes a favorite button

 [The Royal Taste](https://taste-the-english.web.app)